Jjat00/ImageAcquisition/README.md

 ## Automatic Acquisition
 ![depth pattern](public/images/depthCameraAcq.png)

-## dependencies
+## Dependencies
-This project needs **libfreenect** on your computer to enter the microsoft kinect camera.
-If you are using a different camera you need to modify the file **src/ models/DataAcquisition.py** and ready, you can use the application.
+This project needs **[libfreenect](https://github.com/OpenKinect/libfreenect)** on your computer to enter the microsoft kinect camera.
+If you are using a different camera you need to modify the file **src/ models/DataAcquisition.py** and ready, you can use the app.

 ## Project Setup
 ```
     pip install -r requirements.txt
 ```
-## Run project
+## Run Project
 ```
-    python app.py
+    python IntrinsicAcquisitionWidget.py
 ```